Fractional Investing: How Small Investors Are Owning Big Stocks

 What is Fractional Investing?

 Fractional Investing means buying less than one full share of a stock.
-Through this investment strategy, you can easily buy a single share of a high-value company with a much smaller amount.
+Through this investment strategy, you can easily buy a portion of a share in a high-value company with a much smaller amount.

 We can explain the share as a “slice” of a stock, for example, if one share of ABC company costs ₹50,000 and you have ₹5,000, in this case you can use this strategy and buy 0.1 shares.
 You still become a shareholder with your smaller proportion of ownership.